HCL-TECH-SOFTWARE/domino-cert-manager/docs/faq.md

 ---

-# How a trusted roots used?
+# How are trusted roots used?

-I imported our Root Certificate into the CertStore successfully.
-Then I tried to import the intermediate certificate using the same process and Domino has a warning that it is not a Root certificate.
-Does this matter?
-If it does, how do I get Domino to recognize the intermediate certificate?

-The trusted roots are mainly designed for "root CA certificates".
+Trusted roots are mainly designed for "root CA certificates".

 Root certificates have multiple use cases in `certstore.nsf`.
 The main use case is to be the root certificate you trust.
 The certificate chain is usually provided by the remote server.
 They might send the root as well, but the root needs to be in the local trust store to validate it.